Late flowering highlights at Bodnant Garden

 The gradual burnishing of the leaves across our tree-filled landscape and the burst of late summer flowering shrubs and perennial plants promise a host of delights to come.

-The formal upper garden is alive with colour; dahlias, rudbekias and heleniums provide a firework display in the Range Borders; roses are blooming their hearts out across our two rose terraces; the Lily Terrace is a pastel picture of swaying ornamental grasses, lavenders, salvias, verbenas and diascias; Japanese anemones jostle along the stone terrace steps and paths and late flowering clematis scramble over walls and pergolas.
-The Bath poolside garden (awarded Best Garden Renovation in the Horticlture Week Awards 2017) bursts into a riot of tropical colour in August.
+The formal upper garden is alive with colour; dahlias, rudbekias and heleniums provide a firework display in the Range Borders; roses are blooming their hearts out across our two rose terraces; the Lily Terrace is a pastel picture of swaying ornamental grasses, lavenders, salvias, verbenas and diascias; while Japanese anemones jostle along stone terrace steps and paths and late flowering clematis scramble over walls and pergolas.
+And you'll discover something more exotic within the walls of The Bath poolside garden, which is a riot of tropical colour in August and September.

 In the dappled shade of the Glades, fruit begins ripening on trees and shrubs while dotted through the greenery of the beds are bursts of scarlet crocosmia and the crismson hips of species roses.